B2B Sales Cold Calling Scripts: 5 Templates For 2023

 - “How do you currently go about finding new clients?”

 - “What does your outbound sales process look like at the moment?”

 - “What are your frustrations with your prospecting data currently?”

-These types of questions usually work very well with senior-level prospects, as they are focused around common pain points for a business - finding new customers, lead generation and data quality.
+These types of questions usually work very well with senior-level prospects, as they are focused on common pain points for a business - finding new customers, lead generation, and data quality.

 Get inspired when creating your sales call scripts - Morgan J. Ingram and David Bentham take cold calls from a live audience in this episode of Revenue Champions 🎧.